-The Sharks captain will become an unrestricted free agent when free agency begins Monday at 9 a.m.
-PT, and the 34-year-old is expected to sign a three-year deal with the Dallas Stars at that time, according to multiple reports.
+The Sharks captain will become an unrestricted free agent when NHL free agency begins Monday at 9 a.m.
+PT, and the 34-year-old is expected to sign a three-year contract with the Dallas Stars at that time, according to multiple reports.

-The Sharks cleared salary-cap space after trading defenseman Justin Braun to the Philadelphia Flyers, but still didn't have much space after signing defenseman Erik Karlsson to an eight-year contract.
-San Jose has just over $14.8 million in room under the cap, according to Cap Friendly, with young wingers Timo Meier and Kevin Labanc set to become restricted free agents on July 1.
-With only seven forwards under contract, signing Pavelski to the reported annual value would have left the Sharks with just under $8 million in cap space to fill out the rest of the roster.
+The Sharks cleared salary-cap space after trading defenseman Justin Braun to the Philadelphia Flyers, but they still didn't have much space after signing defenseman Erik Karlsson to an eight-year contract.
+San Jose has just over $14.8 million in room under the cap, according to Cap Friendly, with young wingers Timo Meier and Kevin Labanc set to become restricted free agents Monday.
+With just seven forwards under contract, signing Pavelski to the reported average annual value would have left the Sharks with just under $8 million in cap space to fill out the rest of their roster.